lgaribaldi/simple-analytics-front/README.md

 # simple-analytics-front

-This project contains a frontend for 'https://github.com/lgaribaldi/simple-analytics-server'.<br>
+> This project contains a frontend for 'https://github.com/lgaribaldi/simple-analytics-server'.<br>

+## Discalimer

-It is not production ready yet, it expects the server to be running on http://localhost:3030
+The project is not production ready yet, it expects the server to be running on http://localhost:3030

 ## Available Scripts